Tennessee transgender bathroom law struck down by federal judge

 NASHVILLE, Tenn.
 (WKRN) — A controversial bill that was signed into law by Tennessee Governor Bill Lee last year has now been struck down by a federal judge.
 House Bill 1182 was signed into law on May 17, 2021, and went into effect on July 1, 2021.

-The law states that businesses that allow transgender people to use public restrooms that match with the gender they align with to post signs stating, “THIS FACILITY MAINTAINS A POLICY OF ALLOWING THE USE OF RESTROOMS BY EITHER BIOLOGICAL SEX, REGARDLESS OF THE DESIGNATION ON THE RESTROOM,” or face criminal charges.
-The signs also featured the word, “NOTICE” at the top.
+The law required businesses that allow transgender people to use public restrooms that match with the gender they align with to post signs stating, “This facility maintains a policy of allowing the use of restrooms by either biological sex, regardless of the designation on the restroom.”
+Business owners who refused could face criminal charges, according to the law.

 According to the Tennessee General Assembly website, the bill went into effect last year, but a preliminary injunction was granted, blocking the law just eight days later on July 9.